 In the Lifetime of the Buddha

-While on a pilgrimage the Buddha’s disciples sent the novices out to collect reeds to use as needle cases.
+While on a pilgrimage, the Buddha’s disciples sent the novices out to collect reeds to use as cases for holding needles.
 But all the reeds they found were completely hollow with no nodes inside.
 They asked the Buddha how this could be and he told them this story to explain.

 The ogre was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 The eighty thousand monkeys were earlier births of the Buddha’s disciples.